-International movement records are records which the Department of Immigration keep on all persons travelling into and out of Australia.
+International movement records are records which the Department of Home Affairs (DoHA) keep on all persons travelling into and out of Australia.

 Section 489 of the Migration Act 1958 creates a database which contains information kept concerning to the entry and departure of people to and from Australia.
 Access to your own international movement records is available under section 488 of the Migration Act 1958 as well as the Freedom of Information Act 1982.

 There are various systems in place to ensure quick and effective processing and screening of people travelling to and from Australia.
-This is through the Department of Immigration, where the information is recorded and monitored in the international movement record.
+This is through the DoHA, where the information is recorded and monitored in the international movement record.

 International movement records and other critical information are governed by migration legislation and the Privacy Act 1988.